Sunday, May 24, 2026

 THE RING AND I

 This essay is the Tolkien-fan equivalent of mommy blogging.
 As with so many emotionally fraught topics that can make its devotees laugh and cry and spend hours and hours analyzing nuances like the exact name for the color of their baby’s poop, you either already get it, you’ll never get it, or you don’t get it yet.
 If you already get it, this essay will be trite.
 (And, let’s be clear, there are millions and millions of you.
-When computer passwords first became a thing and I used FrodoLives as mine, my then-husband rolled his eyes and explained to me that every computer geek in the world uses that same password and I might as well stick with 1234.
 Today I counted approximately 60 currently active easily findable podcasts devoted to Tolkien.)
 If you will never get it, this essay will be dull, if you’ve even read this far.
 (Yes, I’m talking to you, Christine from my networking group who told me she could never get into The Lord of the Rings because there’s so much walking.
 Which is like saying you’re not into Russian history because there’s so much snow.)
 So in some ways, this is for the people who don’t get it yet.
-Like my young adult kids, who I have been telling since they first cut their teeth on the Color Fairies books that The Lord of the Rings is the best book ever – and they still haven’t read it.
-(More on that later.)
-But, beware, you yet people!
-So many spoilers here!
 Mostly, though, this essay is for myself, because like any good mommy blogger/Tolkien fan, my heart is so full of love for my subject that if I don’t share it I might explode.

 I was always going to be a girl who was into fantasy novels.
 When I was seven I discovered L. Frank Baum’s Wizard of Oz book series, and I read them over and over continuously for a couple of years.
 One day at the dinner table it came out that if you asked me what happened on p.
 57 of, say, The Emerald City of Oz, I could tell you.
 Alas for little girls showing off, because the books belonged to my older brother, and in the first heartbreak of my life he decided that I could not borrow them any more because they were obviously doing something weird to my brain.